 Team Roster Announcement

-- In order to start practicing, at least one of the coaches on the team has to be cleared
+In order to start practicing, at least one of the coaches on the team has to have cleared their background check.

 ALL PARTIES TO THE REGISTRATION PROCESS AGREE TO ABIDE BY THE RULES OF THE

 Sunnyvale Alliance Soccer Club (SASC), California Youth Soccer Association

 (CYSA/Cal-North) AND the United States Youth Soccer Association (USYSA).

 Objectionable conduct or behavior, including foul or abusive language